pswhdev/ivf-predictor/README.md

 The business case is fictional and was created specifically for this portfolio project with assistance from AI, specifically OpenAI's ChatGPT.

+Instructions on how to align the confusion matrix nicely on streamlit from [the streamlit site](https://discuss.streamlit.io/t/classification-score-visualization/48637/2).

 ## Acknowledgements

 I would like to thank my Cohort Facilitator, Kristyna Wach, and my fellow Code Institute students for all their support.